MansM/mansm.github.io/_drafts/scaling-your-webapplication-wth-docker.md

   command = "haproxy -f /etc/haproxy/haproxy.cfg -sf $(pidof haproxy) &"
 }
 {% endhighlight %}

-####supervisord.conf
+##Docker-compose
+Until now we have started all the containers one by one, but there is an more easy way todo it.
+We will using docker-compose, it is shipped with the docker toolbox.
+Before we can use it we have to make sure all the manually started containers are gone, otherwise you will get conflicts with ports.
+Below you can see the the running containers and the command to stop them.
-{% highlight ini linenos %}
+{% highlight javascript bash %}
-[supervisord]
-nodaemon=true

-[program:consultemplate]
-command=consul-template -config=/etc/haproxy.json -consul=consul:8500
+Manss-MacBook-Air:~ Mans$ docker ps
+CONTAINER ID        IMAGE                      COMMAND                  CREATED             STATUS              PORTS                                                                                NAMES c475f80693b9        loadbalancer               "consul-template -con"   3 seconds ago       Up 3 seconds        0.0.0.0:80->80/tcp, 0.0.0.0:9000->9000/tcp                                           loadbalancer ffd06220716f        apachephp                  "/usr/bin/supervisord"   17 seconds ago      Up 17 seconds       0.0.0.0:8080->80/tcp                                                                 web
+16df4e7a5e64        gliderlabs/consul-server   "/bin/consul agent -s"   29 seconds ago      Up 28 seconds       8300-8302/tcp, 8400/tcp, 8301-8302/udp, 8600/tcp, 8600/udp, 0.0.0.0:8500->8500/tcp   consul
+Manss-MacBook-Air:~ Mans$ docker stop loadbalancer web consul loadbalancer web consul
 {% endhighlight %}

-##Docker-compose
-All the containers are listed in the docker-compose.yml.
-This file is used by docker-compose to run the multi-container environment.
+To start all the containers of this project, use the command docker-compose up.
+It will start all the containers and show the logs.
+Now it's time for the stuff its all about: scaling!

+###docker-compose.yml
+All the magic of the docker-compose is configured in the docker-compose.yml listed below.
+In essence it is just listing all the containers and the runtime parameters.
+{% highlight javascript yaml %}
+consul:
+  image: gliderlabs/consul-server
+  command: -bootstrap
+  ports:
+   - "8500:8500"
+loadbalancer:
+  build: haproxy
+  ports:
+   - "80:80"
+   - "9000:9000"
+  links:
+   - web
+   - consul
+web:
+  build: apachephp
+  links:
+    - consul
+{% endhighlight %}
 ##Conclusion
+Creating an highly scalable environment is not hard as this blogpost will have shown you.
+It is usable for containers as well for virtual machines.
-In a later post I will add docker swarm to the mix so you can easily scale over multiple docker-machines.
+In a later post I will add docker swarm to the mix and extend the functionality over multiple (docker-)machines.

-##Sources:##
+##Sources

 - http://sirile.github.io/2015/05/18/using-haproxy-and-consul-for-dynamic-service-discovery-on-docker.html
 - http://technologyconversations.com/2015/07/02/scaling-to-infinity-with-docker-swarm-docker-compose-and-consul-part-14-a-taste-of-what-is-to-come/